Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 Finally, suppose that $\liminf \re F^{n_k}(z) - M_k < \infty$.
 Since $\psi_k(M_k)=0$, it follows from Proposition~\ref{prop:pseudoconjugacyconditions}~\ref{item:pseudocontinuityofconstruction} that $\liminf \gamma_k \cdot \psi_k(F^{n_k}(z)-2\pi i s(k)) < \infty$.
 Note that $\gamma_k\to\infty$: Indeed, by definition the diameter of the spaces in an expanding inverse system with non-degenerate inverse limit cannot remain bounded.
 It follows that $\liminf h_k(z) = 0$, as desired. \end{proof}

 \begin{rmk}[Number of tracts] We have chosen to carry out our construction with a function having a single tract (up to translations by multiples of $2\pi i$).
 Some of the technicalities of the construction could be simplified by allowing an infinite number of tracts.
-Indeed, we could then introduce a new tract at each stage, having a similar shape as our domains $U_k$, removing the need to modify these tracts and their functions at later stages.
-This means the parts of the argument that deal with making sure that the iterates of $F$ are sufficiently closely approximated by those of $F_{k-1}$ (such as in the choice of $R_k$) can be omitted.
+Indeed, we would then introduce a new tract at each stage, having a similar shape as our domains $U_k$, removing the need to modify these tracts and their functions at later stages.
+This means those arguments that ensure that the iterates of $F$ are sufficiently closely approximated by those of $F_{k-1}$ (such as in the choice of $R_k$) can be omitted.
 At each stage of the construction, we would still use $N_k$ iterates in an auxiliary tract, which can be chosen just as the strip $S$, to transport the interval $[M_k,\widetilde{M}_k]$ sufficiently far to the right.

-This would not be necessary if we are content with constructing Julia continua that escape to infinity uniformly, allowing a further simplification in which we are left only with a sequence of tracts $T_k$, one for each function $g_k$, and the adddress $T_0 T_1 T_2 \dots$.
-However, being able to choose non-uniformly escaping Julia continua is key to proving Theorems~\ref{thm:nonuniform} and its strengthening, Theorem~\ref{thm:onepointuniform}. \end{rmk}
+The latter can be avoided if we are content with constructing Julia continua that escape to infinity uniformly, allowing a further simplification in which we are left only with a sequence of tracts $T_k$, one for each function $g_k$, and the adddress $T_0 T_1 T_2 \dots$.
+However, this would prevent us from realising all Julia continua in a single function as in Theorem~\ref{thm:mainarclike}.
+Moreover, proving Theorem~\ref{thm:nonuniform} and its strengthening, Theorem~\ref{thm:onepointuniform}, which we shall do in the next section, necessarily requires the construction of non-uniformly escaping Julia continua. \end{rmk}